Bumblebee202111/MinusOneMusic-public/README.md

 ## Notices

-To strongly encourage the use of official NCM app, it is required that you must be "authorized" to use my app.
-Below are some factors that may hinder you from using it, which can change over time:
+To strongly encourage the use of official NCM app, it is required that you must be "authorized" to use my app by agreeing on the following restrictions, which can change over time:

 - The official app must be installed and co-exist with it.
 - The docs are written in broken English.